 Using their knowledge of bones, a forensic anthropologist can examine human remains and determine how a person died, such as whether it was by suicide or homicide, or from accidental or natural causes.
 Forensic anthropologists can determine with a great deal of certainty a deceased person's age, weight, sex, height, and diet.

-The job of a forensic anthropologist often includes:
+The job of a forensic anthropologist working in the field often includes:

 - Handling human remains

 - Inspecting decomposed remains for signs of trauma

 - Working closely with investigators and special agents